chasetermination/Chase-Termination/README.md

 ## Checking Chase Termination for TEL

-The main focus of this work is on an algorithm called `Linearization`, which converts guarded set of rules to simple-linear set of rules, and based on the acyclicity of the dependency graph for the new set of rules, the algorithm decides whether chase terminates or not.
+One of main focuses of this work is on an algorithm called `Linearization`, which converts guarded set of rules to simple-linear set of rules, and based on the acyclicity of the dependency graph for the new set of rules, the algorithm decides whether chase terminates or not.
 To run the algorithm for an ontology "ontology.owl", use the following command:

 ```